Latvian Citizenship: How to Become a Latvian Citizen in 2026

 Latvia Residency by Investment: The Stepping Stone to Latvian Citizenship

 There is no Latvia citizenship by investment.
-However, you can obtain Latvian citizenship after 10 years of residency.
+However, you can obtain citizenship in Latvia after 10 years of residency.
 One of the top ways to start the journey and obtain a residency permit is through the Latvia Golden Visa.
 There are a range of attractive investment options, including:

 • Real estate investment: Buy property in Latvia worth a minimum of €250,000.
 The property must have a cadastral value of at least €80,000.
 Additional government fees apply (approximately 5% of the property value).